 As a father of two young children, I feel richer than before I had children.
 It took years to conceive our first.
 Then to have another a couple years later felt like a miracle as older parents.
 Seeing them for the first time made me feel like the richest person ever.
 Every morning I wake up excited to give my children a hug.

 I wish someone told me in my 20s and early 30s that having children would provide so much love.
 If I had been told, I would have tried to have children at least five years sooner and not been so focused on trying to achieve financial independence.
+To be an older parent means making up for lost time and trying to stay as health as possible.
 But I also realize raising young children is incredibly difficult.

-My main hope now is that my parents check in more often.
-The pandemic has ruined creating a relationship with their grandchildren.
-I’m pleased to say after 23 months, I finally flew to Hawaii to see my parents.
+My main goal now is to spend more time with my parents, both of whom are in their mid-70s.
+The pandemic ruined creating a relationship with their grandchildren.
+I'm pleased to say after 23 months, I finally flew to Hawaii to see my parents.
 It felt very special and I plan to see them three times a year from now on.

 A time billionaire is someone who has full mastery of his or her time.
 There’s no greater feeling of wealth than being able to do whatever you want, whenever you want.